 If you're planning a group day out or overnight stay in Preston then look no further than this handy travel guide.

 Whatever your budget or reason for visiting, the city is packed with things to see and do - day and night.
-From history and heritage to nightlife and good food, all kinds of groups are catered for when you visit Preston.
+From history and heritage to nightlife and good food, all kinds of group visits are catered for when you visit Preston.

 For those travelling by coach, parking is available at Preston Bus Station and must be pre-booked.
-To book visit Visit Lancashire - Coach Parking.
+To book see Visit Lancashire - Coach Parking.